Motivic invariant of real polynomial functions and Newton polyhedron

-We remark that $(x_i\comp\phi)^{(\ell)}(0)$ concerns only on the first term of the equation when we evaluate $t$ at $t=0$.
-We consider the condition

-Since $f$ is non-degenerate, one of the partial derivatives of $f_a$ is non-zero on the zero locus of $f_a$, and \eqref{M} determines the coefficient of $\phi(t)$, inductively.
-The equation

-imposes that a coefficient of $\phi(t)$ should be non-zero (resp. determines a coefficient of $\phi(t)$).
-So this implies the assertion in case $m_f(a)<k$. \end{proof}

-As a consequence we obtain a nice description of the mesure of the arc spaces associated to $f$ in terms of the geometry of $f$ and of the combinatrics of its Newton polyhedron.
-For a face $\gamma$ of $\Gamma_+(f)$ and $k \in \mathbb N^*$, we define elements $P_k(\gamma)$ and $Q_k(\gamma)$ in the locali\coGR{z}ed Grothendieck ring of real algebraic variety by setting
+Another consequence of Lemma \ref{KeyLem} is a nice description of the measure of the arc spaces associated with $f$ in terms of the geometry of $f$ and of the combinatorics of the Newton polyhedron of $f$.
+For a compact face $\gamma$ of $\Gamma_+(f)$ and $k \in \mathbb N^*$, we define elements $P_k(\gamma)$ and $Q_k(\gamma)$ in the locali\coGR{z}ed Grothendieck ring of real algebraic variety by setting

 and